eclipse-edc/MinimumViableDataspace/README.md

 - Click on `Run workflow`
 - Provide the resources prefix that you used when you deployed your DataSpace.
 - Click on `Run workflow` to trigger to destroy your MinimumViableDataspace DataSpace.

+## Local development setup

+Please follow the instructions in [this document](system-tests/README.md) to setup a local MVD environment for development purposes.